Anxiety Medications: Types, Effects, and Precautions

 Natural Anxiety Medication

-You don't need a prescription, and you can relax more about side effects when you take natural anxiety meds.
+You don't need a prescription, and you can relax more about side effects when you take natural anxiety medication.
 Natural medicine for anxiety includes:

 - Chamomile tea or supplements